 Proper Charging

 Proper charging is crucial for battery health.
-Overcharging can damage the battery.
-Undercharging can reduce its lifespan.
+Overcharging can damage the battery, and undercharging can reduce its lifespan.
 Use a smart charger that stops charging when the battery is full.

 Charge your battery if the voltage drops below 12.4 volts.
 Avoid using fast chargers frequently.
 They can generate excess heat and reduce battery life.